Pulp Engine Document Rendering

 Check 3 — editor token cross-replica

-# Mint via api1
+# Mint via api1.

 TOKEN=$(curl -s http://localhost:3000/editor-token -H "x-api-key: $API_KEY_EDITOR" | jq -r .token)

-# Hit a mutation; LB may route to api2.
+# Hit a mutation; the LB may route to api2.
 Expect 200 + audit row credited to the minter.

 curl -X PUT http://localhost:3000/templates/demo \